stewpend0us/csim2/README.md

 can probably skip this section.

 A differential equation is an eqation that is a function of a variable and its derivatives.
 The classic (mechanical) example is a mass spring damper.
+Where the variable is position and its derivatives are velocity and acceleration.
 The system looks like this:

                |----> +x
                 _______